Take MKCM-101

 Complete the following two courses:

 This course introduces students to the foundational concepts needed to communicate effectively in writing for academic study and professional development.
+Students will also learn to read critically to evaluate an author's message.
 Students will be introduced to rhetorical modes and their role in the development of written communication.
-Students will also learn how to use the four stages of the writing process--prewriting, drafting, revising, and editing--to create written communication that meets its intended purpose for its intended audience.
+Students will also learn how to use revision strategies to create written communication that meets its intended purpose for its intended audience

 This course builds on students' proficiency in the writing process and rhetorical modes to introduce the use of sources in written communication.
-Students will practice information literacy as they learn to determine information needs from sources, identify types of information resources, develop effective search strategies, and incorporate sources in written communication, legally and ethically.
-A minimum grade of C is required for this course to meet a general education requirement.
+Students will practice information literacy as they learn to determine information needs from sources, develop effective search strategies, and incorporate sources in written communication, legally and ethically.

 Prerequisites